HnHnchi/securepayN/README.md

-# SecurePat - Full Stack Application
+# SecurePay - Full Stack Application

 A full-stack application with a Python Flask backend and React frontend for monitoring system health and status.